 Major Emergency Plumbing Problems and First-Response Solutions:

-Spoiler Alert: The best response to all of these problems, once any necessary safety measures have been taken, is to call Lee County Plumbing & Well Service LLC at 239-464-6150 anywhere in Southwest Florida.
+Spoiler Alert: The best response to all of these problems, once any necessary safety measures have been taken, is to call Lee County Plumbing & Well Service at 239-464-6150 anywhere in Southwest Florida.

 Clogged, blocked or leaking toilet